Everything you need to know about writing cover letters

 - Emphasize your skills and show your reader how they are related to the job you would want.
 Show measureable accomplishments using numbers, years, percentages, etc.

 - Tell them who you are and ask them for what you want.
-The purpose of a cover letter is to introduce YOU to a prospective company and request an interview.
-So you might mention the type of work you are seeking and the experience you have that qualifies you for this type of job.
+The purpose of a cover letter is to introduce YOU to a prospective company and request an

 - Be professional and avoid being cute or humorous in your letter.
 Your humor could be taken out of context, or your reader may not even be in the mood for your jokes.
 Save them for after you get the job.